 - Bone deformities.
 Abnormal bone growth and a deficiency in bone mineral density can cause bone deformities such as a curved spine (scoliosis) or bowed lower leg.

 - Tumor on the optic nerve (optic glioma).
 These tumors usually appear by age 3, rarely in late childhood and adolescence, and almost never in adults.

 - Learning disabilities.
-Impaired thinking skills are common in children with NF1, but are usually mild.
-Often there is a specific learning disability, such as problem with reading or mathematics.
-Attention-deficit/hyperactivity disorder (ADHD) is also common.
+Impaired thinking skills are common in children with NF1 but are usually mild.
+Often there is a specific learning disability, such as a problem with reading or mathematics.
+Attention-deficit/hyperactivity disorder (ADHD) also is common.